Mte90/gitapper/readme.md

 ### Hooks script avalaible

 * Pre-Clone
-  * If clone command has `--fork` parameter automatically will download the original and your fork with a origin upstream configured
+  * If clone command has `--fork` parameter automatically will download from GitHub the original and your fork with a origin upstream configured
 * Post-Clone
   * Auto change directory inside the repo folder after the clone
+* Pre-Add
+  * If no file passed will use the Forgit add with FZF
 * Pre-Checkout
   * Like [hub](https://hub.github.com/), when the branch is a GitHub pull request URL it automatically create a new branch with that content
-  * Branch picker when no branch is defined using [FZF](https://github.com/junegunn/fzf)
+  * Branch picker when no branch is passed will use Forgit with FZF
+* Pre-Clean
+  * If no file passed will use the Forgit clean with FZF
 * Pre-commit
   * Validate the commit if `-m` parameter is defined following [ConventionalCommits](https://www.conventionalcommits.org/en/v1.0.0)
+* Pre-Diff
+  * If no file passed will use the Forgit diff with FZF
+* Pre-Log
+  * If a file is passed will use the Forgit log with FZF
+* Pre-Rebase
+  * If is used with interactive parameter will use the Forgit rebase with FZF
+* Pre-Reset
+  * If no file is passed will use the Forgit reset with FZF

 ## Autocomplete support